adelatorre2/fall-2025/contributing.md

 # Contributing Guidelines

 Thank you for your interest in contributing!
 Please follow the instructions below based on your role.

 ## For Classmates (Contributors)

+**Expectations:**
+Contributors must fork the repository, open pull requests (PRs) for their changes, and expect review and approval before merging.
+Direct pushes to the `main` branch are not allowed.

 Follow these steps to contribute changes: